-Highlight one to three examples of programming (e.g., artists/works/projects) for each of three recent years prior to the application deadline.
+Highlight up to three examples of programming (e.g., artists/works/projects) per year for each of three recent years prior to the application deadline.
 Activities should demonstrate eligibility, and where possible, relate to the proposed project.

-For the purpose of defining eligibility, "three recent years" refers to when an organization began its programming and not when it incorporated or received nonprofit, tax-exempt status.
+For the purposes of determining eligibility: